apace100/origins-docs/docs/types/entity_condition_types/scoreboard.md

 }
 ```

-This condition will activate whenever the player has a value greater than 3 on the scoreboard objective "obj".
+This example will check if the score of the player in the `obj` scoreboard objective is greater than 3.